Umbra999/SteamBooster/README.md

 ## What It Does

 - Logs in to one or more Steam accounts from `Accounts.txt`.
-- Auto-detects games with card drops left and plays them one at a time.
+- Auto-detects games with card drops left and plays them.
 - Stops automatically when all card drops are claimed.
-- Optional fallback: play manually configured app IDs.
+- Play manually configured app IDs.

 ## Setup